jscs-dev/gulp-jscs/readme.md

 Set `esnext: true` if you want your code to be parsed as ES6 using the harmony version of the esprima parser.

+Set `fix: true` if you want jscs to attempt to auto-fix your files.
+Be sure to pipe to `gulp.dest` if you use this option.

 ## License